 But the pirate metrics were developed in 2007.
 While the principles behind the framework are still sound, a lot has changed since then.
 User expectations have never been higher, and there’s more competition than ever.
 To stay ahead, innovative companies in every vertical have been transitioning away from traditional business methodologies and embracing the opportunities and challenges of product-led growth.

-Part of this transition involves rethinking the user journey and the strategies teams use to affect it at every stage.
-To this end, companies have been saying goodbye their siloed funnels and introducing variations of the flywheel model instead.
+Part of this transition involves rethinking the user journey, strategies, and teams used to affect it at every stage.
+To this end, companies have been saying goodbye to their siloed funnels and introducing variations of the flywheel model instead.

 A flywheel model encourages companies to consider the user experience in its entirety and understand its potential for compounding growth.

 We, the Product-Led Growth Collective, believe that making the transition from funnel to flywheel is critical to fully realizing product-led growth.

 The Product-Led Growth (PLG) Flywheel is a framework for growing your business by investing in a product-led user experience.
 In this framework, the experience is designed to generate higher user satisfaction and increased advocacy, which in turn drives compounding growth of new user acquisition.